ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnExitTrigger Function

-This function will check if the local player has exited the `VIP_SHOP_TRIGGER` volume, and close the VIP shop UI.
+The `OnExitTrigger` function will check if the local player has exited the `VIP_SHOP_TRIGGER` volume, and close the VIP shop UI.

 ```lua
 local function OnExitTrigger(trigger, obj)